dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 5/README.md

 Note : Since in the topology NSX-T Load Balancer sits as a one armed Load Balancer, obviously it applies source NAT (SNAT) to the traffic.

+Let' s validate all of the above in the lab.
+The service "nsxdemoservice" was already configured.
+Before doing that though a few parameters in NCP.ini config should be explained, since those parameters are all left as defaults.

+### NCP Parameters

+NCP configuration has a few parameters that defines how NSX-T Load Balancer can be consumed as a K8S Service Type of "LoadBalancer".

+- The assumption is NSX-T Load Balancer will be used for K8S Service Type "LoadBalancer" but if this is not desired and rather a different load balancer solution will be used, then "use_native_loadbalancer" can be set to "False" in NCP.ini config file and NSX will not act upon K8S service type of "LoadBalancer" object updates.
+Default setting for this parameter is "True".

-Note 2 : The Load Balancing algorithm that NSX-T Load Balancer uses is round robin by default.
+- The Load Balancing algorithm that NSX-T Load Balancer uses is round robin by default.
 It can be configured by specifying the "pool_algorithm" parameter in ncp.ini file which was used during the ncp deployment phase in Part 4.
 Valid options are ROUND_ROBIN/LEAST_CONNECTION/IP_HASH/WEIGHTED_ROUND_ROBIN.

-Let' s validate all of the above in the lab.
-The service "nsxdemoservice" was already configured.
+- The Load Balancing algorithm that NSX-T Load Balancer can use persistence based on "source IP" to set that the NCP.ini parameter called "l4_persistence = source_ip" can be configured.

+### Validation

 <pre><code>
 root@k8s-master:/home/vmware/testymls#<b>kubectl get service -n demons</b>